srobo/kit-maintenance-docs/src/webcam.md

 - Exposure is similar to the base image.
 - Exposure adapts to low light (cover it with your hand).

-Don't worry about the saturation/colour temperature differences for of the image,our vision system converts the outputs to black and white.
+Don't worry about the saturation/colour temperature differences for of the image, our vision system converts the outputs to black and white.